What to Expect from Quaker Worship

 There is the ministry of listening, of listening behind the words that are spoken, of holding up those words to the Light, to hear that of God in the speaker.

-Because we value the experience of worship so greatly, we want to share it with the children of the Meeting, who join us in the first ten minutes of worship.
+Because we value the experience of worship so greatly, we want to share it with the children of the Meeting, who join us for a portion of worship.

 At the end of the worship hour, someone will close Meeting with a handshake followed by introductions of newcomers